salesforcecli/plugin-orchestrator/messages/appframework.list.template.md

 # summary

-List all available AppFramework templates in the target org.
+List all available templates in the target org.

 # description

-AppFramework templates are reusable configurations that define the structure and settings for creating AppFramework applications.
+Templates are reusable configurations that define the structure and settings for creating orchestrated apps.
 Use this command to discover available templates in your org before creating new apps.

 Templates are displayed in a table format showing their name, label, ID, type, and other metadata.
-This information helps you choose the right template for your AppFramework application development.
+This information helps you choose the right template for your orchestrated app development.

-You must have AppFramework enabled in your org and appropriate permissions to view templates.
-This command works with production orgs, sandboxes, and scratch orgs that have AppFramework configured.
+You must have Data Cloud and Tableau Next enabled in your org and the AppFrameworkViewApp user permission to view templates.
+This command works with production orgs, sandboxes, and scratch orgs.

 # examples

-- List all AppFramework templates in your default org:
+- List all templates in your default org:

   <%= config.bin %> <%= command.id %>